ruifontes/tesseractOCR/readme.md

 ## Known problems

+* In some systems it is possible that add-on do not work due to a comtypes error...
+In some machines it is enough going to the temp folder, and deleting the comtypes_cache folder.
 * When selecting the "Various" option in the "Documents type" combobox, the recognized text probably appear with many blank lines
 This is a known problem with Tesseract, and, without consumming lots of processing time, I haven't yet found any solution.
 But, I still haven't given up!